bwplotka/my/web/content/posts/golang-memory-monitoring.md

 },
 ```

-I was curious, if that's true, then if I would run a memory intensive process in the same container as Prometheus,
+I was curious.
+If the above explanation of high RSS is true, then if I would run a memory intensive process in the same container as Prometheus,
-would it be able to run despite high RSS of Prometheus?
+would it be able to run despite high RSS from "cached" pages?

 So I exec-ed into the container and ran `yes | tr \\n x | head -c $BYTES | grep n` with 4GB value.
 I know that there are nice tools like
 [stress](https://people.seas.harvard.edu/~apw/stress/), but I was lazy and Prometheus container is built with `busybox` and as `NOBODY` user,